M-arcus/cloudron-docs/docs/documentation/email.md

 ## How Cloudron Email works

-Cloudron has a built-in mail server.
-By default, it relay mails on behalf of apps (for example, password reset and notification emails).
+Cloudron has a built-in mail server that can send and receive email on behalf of users and applications.
+By default, most of it's functionality is disabled and it only sends out mails on behalf of apps (for example, password reset and notification emails).

-When `Cloudron Email` is enabled, it becomes a full-fleged mail server solution.
+When `Cloudron Email` is [enabled](#enabling-email), it becomes a full-fleged mail server solution.
 Each user gets a mailbox `username@domain` and can send mails using SMTP and receive mails using IMAP.
-Users can also setup mail filtering rules using ManageSieve.
+Users can also setup server side mail filtering rules using ManageSieve.

 Features of this mail solution include:

+* Multi-domain support
+* Enable mailboxes for users and groups on a domain level
-* Mail aliases
+* Per-user mail aliases
 * Group email addresses that forward email to it's members
 * Email account sub-addressing by adding `+` tag qualifier
 * Setup mail filters and vacation email using ManageSieve